jaketon121/Reading-Project/出位Vs心法Vs念力学Vs紫花冥想法Vs静坐学习法Vs潜能开发Vs记忆宫殿Vs管道的故事Vs谁动了我的奶酪/Relentless From Good to Great to Unstoppable.md

 you can’t let them take away your balls.
 That means accepting the pressure of taking responsibility for everything you say and do.

+# Plan Fast

+The most successful people are those with the instincts to respond quickly to anything, without having to go back to the drawing board, watch more film, schedule a meeting, schedule a meeting to discuss what will be discussed at the meeting, or do any of the other countless things people do to put off making a decision.
+A couple years ago I was doing a youth camp for one of the big NBA sponsors, along with one of my players.
+They were expecting five hundred kids.
+Two thousand showed up.
+Everyone went into a panic: not enough stations, nowhere to put everyone, how did this happen, who’s to blame . . .
+Stop.
+Slow down.
+What do we have, what do we need?
+Give me ten minutes.
+I threw out the original plan, devised a new one.
+We’ll do it this way.
+Of course there’s always someone who can’t adapt, still clinging to the original failed plan, stammering, “But . . .but . . . we were going to do this and that and . . .”
+No. We’re going this way.
+Conversation over.
+Cleaned.
+That’s what Cleaners do, they ignore the panicking and complaining, they clean up the problem and they make it work.
+A Closer will adjust himself to the situation; a Cleaner adjusts the situation to himself.
+A Closer has to know what he’s going to do.
+A Cleaner doesn’t; he never wants to be locked in to one plan.
+He’ll know the original plan, and he’ll follow it if it feels right to him, but his skills and intuition are so great that he’ll usually improvise as he goes; he can’t help it.
+He just goes with the flow of the action, and wherever his instincts take him, that’s what you get.